 - Vyvanse (lisdexamfetamine)

-While addiction is the greatest risk of taking study drugs, there’s a long list of other side effects that vary from minor to harsh that can cause severe health problems, especially if the study drugs are used over extended time periods.
+While addiction is the greatest risk of taking study drugs, there’s a long list of other side effects that vary.
+Side effects range in intensity and can cause severe health problems.
+This is especially true if the study drugs are used over extended time periods.

 Frequent side effects of ADHD medication abuse include: